james-door/cv/README.md

 gatsby develop
 ```

 This command will build the site and host it locally.
-You can view it by navigating to `http://localhost:8000` in the web browser.
+Whcih can be viewed by navigating to `http://localhost:8000` in the web browser.

 ## Deploy to GitHub Pages

-To deploy the Gatsby site to GitHub Pages, you'll use the `gh-pages` package.
-First, ensure you have the package installed as a dev dependency:
+The  Gatsby site can be deployed using GitHub Pages, using the `gh-pages` package.
+First, ensure the package is installed as a dev dependency:

 ```sh
 npm install gh-pages --save-dev